blog-banner

 Flooring, walls, piping, sink, and faucet, whether with a matte or metallic finish, we really see it everywhere, floor to ceiling.
 It’s a manufacturing plant-inspired look that highlights plumbing features instead of concealing them.
 From steel to anthracite, by way of concrete, grey always seems to be just the right colour.

-A lot of neutral-tone seating areas, whether it be chairs, armchairs, or stools range from maroon to tan, to cognac, rust, and chocolate brown.
+A lot of neutral-tone seating areas, whether it be chairs, armchairs, or stools range from brown to tan, to cognac, rust, and chocolate brown.
 Both irresistible and masculine, these shades match raw materials perfectly, whether it be wood, cement, or metal.

 Red

-The Materials that Define Industrial Designs
+The Materials Defining Industrial Designs

 Source: Canva